JeffLCoder/Calculator/pseudocode.md

 key parts of the project:
 - calculation functions
-    * add, subtract, multiply, devide
+    * add, subtract, multiply, divide

 - look and feel of the calc
     * keys: 10 digs, 4 operations, 1 =, 1 clear, 1 backspace, 1 dot